haiiliin/pyabaqus/docs/source/tutorials.rst

 Create loads
 ~~~~~~~~~~~~

-We can use :py:meth:`~abaqus.LoadAndLoadCase.LoadModel.LoadModel.Pressure` ro create a pressure:
+We can use :py:meth:`~abaqus.Load.LoadModel.LoadModel.Pressure` ro create a pressure:

 .. code-block:: Python